engtuncay/engtuncay.github.io/php/php-oop-05-traits.md

 *Example Explained*

 Here, we declare one trait: message1.
-Then, we create a class: Welcome.
+Then, we create a class: "Welcome".
 The class uses the trait, and all the methods in the trait will be available in the class.

 If other classes need to use the msg1() function, simply use the message1 trait in those classes.
 This reduces code duplication, because there is no need to redeclare the same method over and over again.

-## PHP - Using Multiple Traits
+## Using Multiple Traits

 Let's look at another example:

-Example
+*Example*

 ```php
 <?php